The Stranglers of Bombay: Plot

 Lewis and Lt.
 Silver, a cult member, investigate the caravan's disappearance.
 Lewis sees the scar that marks Silver as a Thuggee follower of Kali and shoots him in self-defence.
 Lewis then discovers the buried bodies and returns to the cult's secret temple, where he is caught and set to die on a burning pyre.
 Gopali Das, however, now haunted by his brother's death at his own hands, frees Lewis, who casts the high priest onto the pyre instead, and the two men escape in the ensuing tumult.
 Lewis and Gopali race to meet Henderson, who is dining with Patel Shari, the merchants' local representative and secretly a member and informer of the Thugee cult.
 Gopali identifies Patel's chief servant as a Thug; Patel kills his follower to hold his tongue, but exposes himself with this action.
-Following this, Lewis' resignation is revoked, and he receives a promotion from Henderson for his help in exposing the Thuggee cult.
+Following this, Lewis's resignation is revoked, and he receives a promotion from Henderson for his help in exposing the Thuggee cult.
 The film ends with a narrative display detailing that the Thugee cult was subsequently wiped out by the British, and a quotation by Major General William Sleeman: "If we have done nothing else for India, we have done this one good thing."